Glossary of Electricity Terms

 Peak Usage

-Refers to the electricity consumed during the peak time period of time of use (TOU) or flexible tariff plans.
+Refers to the electricity consumed during the peak period in a time of use (TOU) or flexible tariff plans.

 Retailer Green Rating